-This is reinforced by article 17(1) of the BVI IAC Rules, which gives broad discretion to the arbitral tribunal on how to conduct the arbitration, provided the parties are treated with equality and that each party is given a reasonable opportunity to present its case.
+This is reinforced by article 18(2) of the 2021 BVI IAC Rules and article 17(1) of the 2016 BVI IAC Rules, which give broad discretion to the arbitral tribunal on how to conduct the arbitration, provided the parties are treated with equality and that each party is given a reasonable opportunity to present its case.
 This kind of flexibility, recognised by various jurisdictions around the globe, is critical to ensure that proceedings cannot be challenged down the line.

 Taking into consideration the level of commitment that has gone into the establishment of this institution, its facilities and the amount of attention that it is beginning to attract globally, the BVI appears to be way ahead of other jurisdictions in the region in terms of its offerings.

 A well-run and well-equipped state-of-the-art centre, together with the acknowledged quality of the BVI legal framework and the stable political environment offered by a British overseas territory, should enable the BVI to rapidly become the leading arbitration hub in Latin America and the Caribbean.

 In 2017, the BVI government passed a Labour Code (Work Permit Exemption) Order, under which persons coming into the territory to undertake select classes of business will be exempted from the requirement of a work permit.
-One class of persons captured by this exemption, are persons coming into the territory to participate, in one way or another, in international arbitrations.
+One class of persons captured by this exemption, are persons coming into the territory to participate in international arbitrations.